Office of the Assistant Secretary for Public and Indian Housing, Department of Housing and Urban Development.

 J. Rental Assistance Payment Contract

-A tribe/TDHE must enter into a contract with the owner of the privately-owned rental housing units in which the Native American veteran will reside.
+A tribe/TDHE must enter into a contract with the owner of the privately-owned rental housing units in which Start Printed Page 23717the Native American veteran will reside.
 The contract will govern rental assistance provided under this program to the owner by the tribe/TDHE.
 Specific terms and conditions will be required.
-HUD is currently developing additional guidance on the required contract contents.
+See ONAP Program Guidance, “Rental Assistance Payment (RAP) Contract Requirements” (No. 2016-04R) for further guidance on the required contract contents.

 K. Program Income